hphelion/documentation/bindings.fog.connect.md

 **Note**: You must use the `:hp_access_key` parameter rather than the now-deprecated  `:hp_account_id` parameter you might have used in previous Ruby Fog versions.

-You can find the values the access key, secret key, and other values through the [HP Public Cloud Console](https://horizon.hpcloud.com).
+You can find the values the access key, secret key, and other values through the [HP Helion Public Cloud Console](https://horizon.hpcloud.com).
 Click the project menu and select *Manage Access Keys* and *Account Info*.